Exansa/M7011E/README.md

 Nextjs is the solution that fullfills the requirements of the project.
 Flutter is a controlled comparison for evaluation

+#Setting up the project
+Step 1.
+Clone the repository
+Step 2.
+To setup the backend follow the README.md intructions found in the Backend folder Step 3.
+To setup the nextJS frontend navigate to Frontend->blog_next_frontend and follow the README.md instructions Step 3.1.
+To setup the flutter frontend navigate to Frontend->blog_flutter_frontend and follow the README.md instructions

+#Running the project
+Step 1.
+Start docker desktop
+Step 2.
+Navigate in a terminal to the backend folder and run docker using "docker compose up -d --build --no-deps" Step 3.
+For manual testing of the api calls to the server open swagger ui by going to localhost:5001/docs in your browser Step 4.
+Navigate to the frontend folder of your choice(next or flutter) Step 4.1.
+To run the next frontend type "yarn run" into the terminal and in the browser open localhost:3000 Step 4.2.
+To run the flutter frontend type "flutter run -d chrome" or run it from your editor

 # Testing frameworks
 As seen in the tables below the Flutter implementation is slower to reaload the page.